JRTC and Fort Polk promote health and fitness for civilian workforce

 |0

-This work, JRTC and Fort Polk promote health and fitness for civilian workforce [Image 3 of 3], by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JRTC and Fort Polk promote health and fitness for civilian workforce, by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note: For more information on CIVFIT-HP2 email CR2 at luewana.l.hannon.civ@mail.mil or call 337-531-1191 or 353-5382.
-The policy and program application can also be found at home.army.mil/polk/index.php/my-Fort-Polk/employees/CIVFIT-HP2